open-voice-interoperability/docs-archived/components/voice_registry_system_meeting_notes.md

 - @Lens-fitzgerald will create PR for the additional problem context #69 and #70
 - @omitfo2 will create PR for the problem context #66.
 - @Lens-fitzgerald will propose the definition for Conversation Assistant
-- @maridob will create a new poll for the new set of the problem context
+- @maridob will create a new poll for the new set of the problem context.
+    >> Poll is sent and created on 10.13.2020 4 PM CST time.
+    >> /poll "Please select the problems that you think should be solved and prioritize by the VRS.
+The details description of the problems are" "Provide consistent experience across conversational platforms and/or entity conversational assistant."
+"Disambiguation of entities location."
+"Disambiguation of entities - homophone."
+"Disambiguation of entities - homograph."
+"Lack of central location for invocation availability."
+"Correction of mispronounciations."
+"Indirect invocation of application apps.
+Ex: Add milk to Tarjey." anonymous

 ### Agenda:
   - Discuss the goal of the meeting.
 Goal: Finalized the problem prioritization that VRS can solve.